 Note any disturbances or unusual conditions that may create challenges for assessing flow duration.
 Common situations include practices that alter hydrologic regimes, such as diversions, culverts, discharges of effluent or runoff, and drought.
-Note circumstances that may limit the growth of hydrophytes and/or affect stream geomorphology, such as channelization, or vegetation removal that may affect the measurement or interpretation of several indicators Figure 6.
+Note circumstances that may limit the growth of hydrophytes and/or affect stream geomorphology, such as channelization, or vegetation removal that may affect the measurement or interpretation of several indicators (Figure 6).
 Also note if the stream appears recently restored, for example, stream armoring with large substrate or wood additions and recently planted vegetation in the riparian zone.

 Figure 6.
 Examples of difficult conditions that may interfere with the observation or interpretation of indicators.
-Left: As the Arroyo Trabuco progresses through the city of San Juan Capistrano in California, its banks have been hardened and the natural riparian vegetation has been removed (although there is still aquatic vegetation apparent in the channel itself).
-The removal of in-stream and riparian zone habitat and addition of urban non-point source discharges may also impact the abundance of aquatic macroinvertebrates and hardened banks may obscure identification of bankfull elevation.
-Right: An unnamed creek near Vacaville, California, has been straightened and channelized, affecting naturally occurring stream pattern (e.g., riffle-pool sequence).
-Image credits: Raphael Mazor (left) and the California Department of Fish and Wildlife's Aquatic Bioassessment Lab (right).
+Left: As the San Marcos River progresses through the city of San Marcos in Texas, its banks have been hardened and the natural riparian vegetation has been removed (though there is still aquatic vegetation apparent in the channel itself).
+The removal of instream and riparian zone habitat and addition of urban non-point source discharges may also impact the abundance of aquatic macroinvertebrates and hardened banks may obscure identification of bankfull elevation.
+Right: Keenan Creek in Wisconsin has been straightened and channelized, affecting naturally occurring stream pattern (e.g., riffle-pool sequence).
+Image credits: James Treacy.